Scenario: AVD — Enclave in Existing Tenant

 EID_Emergency_Admin_Exclusions

-Blocks Office 365 access from any device not carrying the AVD-CUI-Authorized CSA tag.
+Blocks all cloud app access from any device not carrying the AVD-CUI-Authorized extension attribute tag.

 Users: